 History of the Trucker Cap in the Movies

 Smokey and the Bandit was the biggest movie of 1977 that launched the trucker cap around the US.
 Jerry Reed and Burt Reynolds were paired together in this classic Southern comedy.
-It was about a trucker named Cletus Snow that was challenged to haul over 250 cases of Coors beer from Texas to Georgia in 28 hours or less.
+It was about a trucker named Cletus Snow who was challenged to haul over 250 cases of Coors beer from Texas to Georgia in 28 hours or less.
 The show’s star was Bandit, played by Burt Reynolds, and he was to block the police in his black 1977 Trans am.

 Jerry Reed Wears a “Caterpillar Patch Cap” in the movie.